 Chesterfield County School District Programs and Services

 Chesterfield County School District serves approximately 7,367 students in seventeen schools.
 The district configuration includes two primary schools, seven elementary schools, three middle schools, four high schools and one alternative school.
 Of the seventeen schools, nine qualify for Title 1 funding.
 Students from throughout the district may participate in various programs such as special services and gifted and talented.
-The high school curriculum includes college prep, honors, AP, dual credit, and Career and Technology Education (CATE).
+The high school curriculum includes college prep, honors, AP, dual credit, and Career Technical Education (CTE).
 The middle school curriculum incorporates cooperative learning, whole language, and other traditional teaching strategies in all subject areas.
 A variety of exploratory courses are offered - keyboarding, art, music, instrumental band, physical education, and career exploration.
 Elementary School utilizes a variety of research-based curriculums and strategies to meet the needs of all students of varying ages and developmental levels.
 Teachers use effective strategies to deliver content mandated by the South Carolina state curriculum standards.
 Each grade level embraces a philosophy of moving students gradually from a very concrete, hands-on approach to more abstract ideas.
 A number of schools offer afterschool tutorial and supplemental programs throughout the county.

 Chesterfield County Demographics and Community Description